cwithers2/summer/README.md

 ## Dependencies
 - `python3-nltk`

-In addition to `python3-nltk` you need the `punkt` tokenizer they provide.
+In addition to `python3-nltk` you need the `punkt` tokenizer they provide via thier custom downloader.

 The following command installs the the tokenizer in the directory $HOME/nltk_data: